ONSAS/ONSAS/docs/src/creatingModels.md

 where $f_i$ are the components of forces and $m_i$ are the moments.
 Both forces or moments are considered per unit of length in the case of `truss`/`frame`/`edge` elements, or per unit of area in the case of `triangle`.

 ### `boundaryConds.userLoadsFileName`
 cell with filenames of `.m` function file provided by the user that can be used to apply other forces.
+The user can update the external nodal force of the system based on the real-time position, velocity, and acceleration of the elements, all in global coordinates.

 ### `boundaryConds.imposDispDofs`
 cell with vectors of the local degrees of freedom imposed (integers from 1 to 6)

 ### `boundaryConds.imposDispVals`
 cell with vectors of the values of displacements imposed.